-Since 2009, a thousand marketers selling content marketing solutions have published posts about “how to measure the ROI of content marketing” (me included), and the best you’ll be able to find are lists of traditional publishing metrics — if not a laundry lists of every metric ever.
+Since 2009, a thousand marketers selling content marketing solutions have published posts about “how to measure the ROI of content marketing” (me included), and the best you’ll be able to find are lists of traditional publishing metrics—if not a laundry list of every metric ever.

-The real problem with using those metrics is that brand publishing is a different game than display advertising — or most other advertising for that matter.
-It’s a lot more like weightlifting than bowling: the results can be massive, but they manifest after time and consistency.
+The real problem with using those metrics is that content marketing is a different game than display advertising—or most other advertising for that matter.
+It’s a lot more like weightlifting than bowling: The results can be massive, but they manifest after time and consistency.
 Lucky strikes are rare.

 So what game are brands playing as publishers?
 Ultimately, they’re trying to build relationships.
 They realize that if they own the relationship, they can eventually speak to the audience much more often and for less money than if they have to pay to play every time.
 They won’t have to go through a middleman anymore, like a newspaper or TV station.
 So what they really ought to be measuring is whether and how relationships are being formed.

-That’s why it’s so silly that every analytics tool marketed to brand publishers doesn’t actually measure the thing that matters: relationships.
+That’s why it’s so silly that every analytics tool marketed to content marketing doesn’t actually measure the thing that matters: relationships.

 Unfortunately, as Chartbeat CEO Tony Haile recently pointed out in an excellent op-ed for TIME, 55 percent of website visitors don’t stay longer than 15 seconds.
 And it turns out that sharing is a terrible proxy for whether people actually care about content.
 The most-shared articles, according to Haile, are often the least-read: